josephhilby/HackPlusPlus/docs/introduction.md

 # Hack++ Reference

-Before exploring the granular details of Hack++, we must first establish the foundational contract between hardware and software.
-By decomposing the system into these two primary domains, we can then define the architectural constraints—a 16-bit ISA, Harvard-based separation, and a privileged
+Before exploring the granular details of Hack++, we will first decompose the system into its primary hardware and software subsystems.
-User-Kernel model—that will enforce a strict separation of concerns and ensure system integrity across every subsequent module.
+By establishing these two domains early, we can best define the overall architectural constraints—16-bit ISA, the Harvard-based physical separation, and the privileged User-Kernel model.
+This top-down approach allows us to enforce a strict separation of concerns between these two domains.

 <SystemHierarchy />

 ## Hack++ System

-At the absolute foundation of the Hack++ architecture is a **16-bit word and instruction size**.
+At the absolute foundation of the Hack++ architecture is a **16-bit word and fixed instruction size**.
 This single choice dictates the width of our datapaths, storage structures, and software instructions.

 ::: tip 16-Bit Model

-- **Data Size:** Every internal CPU register, and memory location in RAM or ROM, stores exactly one 16-bit value (2 bytes, or 4 nybbles), between `0` to `65,535`, or `64Kib`.
+- **Data Size:** Every internal CPU register, and memory location in RAM or ROM, stores exactly one 16-bit value, between `0` to `65,535`, or `64Kib`.
 - **Instruction Size:** To account for the systems two instruction types, the first bit of each instruction is reserved as a flag that signifies its type (a.k.a., its opcode).
-This further reduces the values to `0` to `32,767`, or `32Kib`.
+This further reduces the values to `0` to `32,767`, and gives a total addressable space of `32K`.

 :::